 “We have produced the cottonseed ourselves and even have the ability to export it to other countries,” said Ghorban Ali Roshani, Head of the Cotton Research Institute of Iran (CRI) on Wednesday.

-He added that private sector as well as Iranian researchers and scientists have commercialized 12 cotton varieties that can be cultivated in farms.
+He added that the private sector, as well as Iranian researchers and scientists, have commercialized 12 cotton varieties that can be cultivated in farms.

 The research institute produces one new cotton variety every eight months, according to the official who believes a rise in new cotton varieties can lead to further employment.

 Cotton has been cultivated in more than 70,000 hectares of land across Iran this year.
 North-eastern Razavi Khorasan, northern Golestan and southern Fars provinces are the main cotton producers in the country, according to Roshani.